Admiring Light

 The A7 III is a very interesting camera release from Sony, and a solid upgrade from the A7 II in many ways, which I will go into depth in my review.
 One of those upgrades is low-light sensor performance, and it definitely plays out in this test.
 The A7 III is a bit better at medium ISOs, and around 2/3 of a stop to 1 stop better at higher ISOs, with the lead expanding as you get into extreme settings.
 This isn’t a revolutionary change, but given the high quality of the A7 II, it’s a very nice upgrade, and makes the A7 III a better camera for lower light shooting.
 Be sure to come back for my full in-depth review of the A7 III in the next week or two!

-13 thoughts on “Sony A7 III vs. A7 II – Noise Comparison”
+13 responses to “Sony A7 III vs. A7 II – Noise Comparison”

 Hi, thanks for the article.
 I have also received my A7 III recently and I’m experiencing a weird cracking noise coming from inside the body around NFC chip area when used with heavy lenses (I’m using Sigma 24-35mm F2 and Sigma 100-400mm F5-6.3 with MC11 adapter).
 Could you please confirm if your sample does the same or it’s just me and my unit needs to be replaced.
 Thank you.